tumagonx/nwjs_docs_old/Protect-JavaScript-source-code-with-v8-snapshot.md

 The JavaScript source code of your application can be protected by compiling to native code.
 Only the native code is distributed with the application and is loaded when the application starts.

 There are important limitations in the current implementation.
-Please see the last section.
+Please see the 'Limitation' section.

 ## Compilation